douglasgscofield/add-to-Qiime-DB/README.md

 Extract hit information from Blast results
 ------

-Now run these blast results through a small filter to extract the target gi ID, GenBank ID, taxon IDs, and start and end of the HSP in the target:
+Now run these blast results through a small filter to extract the versioned accession numbers, taxon IDs, and start and end of the HSP in the target:

 ```bash
 qiime_get_blast_ids_for_genbank.pl seqs.bl6 | sort -k1,2 -u > seqs.ids